MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// Listens for change of graphics adapter LUID of the browser.
   /// The host can get the updated LUID by RenderAdapterLUID.
 It is expected
   /// that the host updates texture's d3d Device with UpdateD3DDevice,
-  /// removes existing buffers and creates new buffer.
+  /// removes existing buffers and creates new TextureBuffer.
   HRESULT add_RenderAdapterLUIDChanged(
       [in] ICoreWebView2StagingRenderAdapterLUIDChangedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);